si/kickoff/docs/Setup.md

 #Setup

+This document serves to provide configuration and setup notes for anyone working on the Kickoff project.

 ##Environments

 Kickoff is currently hosted on Heroku.
 It allows us to support the ideal development lifecycle (for free) and opportunity to scale in the future.